kl1nton/5_PasTest_Past_Papers/1_Precourse_Exam.md

 - a vertical incision is used routinely - FALSE
 - the Sapheno-Femoral Junction (SFJ) is 3-4cm inferolateral to the pubic tubercle - TRUE
 - There are usually 4 names tributaries - TRUE
-- the long saphenous vein must be stripped from ankle to groin to avoid damage to the sphaenous nerve - FALSE
+- the long saphenous vein must be stripped from ankle to groin to avoid damage to the saphenous nerve - FALSE

+#### Answer: F Ø

 ### Q14
 In supracondylar fracture of the humerus: